dotadraft/dotadraft_ui/README.md

 Helps you to pick skills in Dota 2 Ability Draft while drafting

+Supported Dota 2 video modes: DX11, Vulkan and OpenGL (DX9 is currently not working)

 [How it works](https://www.youtube.com/watch?v=hCMO2ZYyIDU)

 - Show, filter and sort draftable skills by stats while drafting